Overview of FDA Certification

 Commodity Specific Documentation

-Procedure for Obtaining FDA Certification
+What is the Procedure for Obtaining FDA Certification?

 Sometimes, the FDA officials if finds that some observations while inspecting the food and drug plant are of severe nature, the FDA may directly issue a warning letter even without issuing Form 438.

 - CDRH – The Center for Devices and Radiological Health

 The (CDRH) Center for Devices and Radiological Health is a regulatory bureau within the U.S. (FDA) of the Department of Health & Human Services.
 They have the accountability for implementing & enforcing the laws & regulations which apply to radiation-producing electronic products and medical devices that consist of lasers and light devices.

 - IEC – The International Electro technical Commission